ejm714/scipy_proceedings/papers/emily_dorne/main.md

 While there are established methods for using satellite imagery to detect cyanobacteria in larger water bodies like oceans, detection in small inland lakes and reservoirs remains a challenge.
 Machine learning is particularly well-suited to this task because indicators of cyanobacteria are visible from free, routinely collected data sources.
 Whereas manual water sampling is time and resource intensive, machine learning models can generate estimates in seconds.
 This allows water managers to prioritize where water sampling will be most beneficial, and can provide a birds-eye view of water conditions across the state.

 CyFi, short for Cyanobacteria Finder, is an open-source Python package that uses satellite imagery and machine learning to detect cyanobacteria levels.
 CyFi helps decision makers protect the public by flagging the highest-risk areas in lakes, reservoirs, and rivers quickly and easily.
+CyFi represents a significant advancement in environmental monitoring, providing high-resolution detection capabilities that can pinpoint areas at risk of cyanobacterial contamination.
+The strength of CyFi lies in its utilization of Sentinel-2 satellite data, a computationally efficient gradient boosted tree machine learning algorithm, and straightfoward command line interface.

 The first section of this paper will give an overview of the origins of CyFi along with the underlying methods.
 The second portion will focus on CyFi's primary capabilities, intended uses, and areas for future work.

+// This paper presents a detailed examination of the development of CyFi, exploring the algorithm's evolution, the dynamics of the prize competition that shaped it, and the broader implications of such competitions for scientific advancements.

 # Motivation

 > There are tens of thousands of lakes that matter for recreation and drinking water.
 Cyanobacterial blooms pose real risks in many of them, and we really don't know when or where they show up, except in the largest lakes.
 >
 > -- Dr. Rick Stumpf, Oceanographer, NOAA, National Centers for Coastal Ocean Science

+Harmful algal blooms are a pressing environmental and public health issue, characterized by the rapid and excessive growth of algae in water bodies, predominantly involving cyanobacteria, also known as blue-green algae.
+These blooms can produce toxins, such as microcystins and anatoxins, that pose severe risks to human health, aquatic ecosystems, and local economies.
+The toxins released by HABs can contaminate drinking water supplies, leading to acute and chronic health problems for communities.
+Exposure to these toxins through ingestion, skin contact, or inhalation can result in various health issues, including gastrointestinal illnesses, liver damage, neurological effects, and even death in extreme cases.

+The ecological impacts of HABs are equally devastating.
+They can create hypoxic (low oxygen) conditions in water bodies, resulting in massive fish kills and the disruption of aquatic food webs.
+The dense algal mats can block sunlight from penetrating the water, inhibiting the growth of submerged vegetation essential for aquatic habitats.
+Furthermore, the decomposition of large algal blooms consumes significant amounts of dissolved oxygen, exacerbating the oxygen depletion and leading to dead zones where most aquatic life cannot survive.

+Economically, HABs can cripple local industries reliant on water resources, such as fisheries, tourism, and recreation.
+Beaches and lakeside areas affected by algal blooms often face closures, leading to a loss of revenue from tourism and recreational activities.
+The cost of managing and mitigating the effects of HABs, including water treatment and healthcare expenses, places additional financial burdens on affected communities.

+Despite the severe consequences of HABs, existing monitoring tools and methods are often insufficient.
+Traditional approaches, such as manual water sampling and laboratory analysis, are time-consuming, labor-intensive, and provide only localized snapshots of water quality.
+Satellite-based monitoring tools like Sentinel-3 offer broad coverage but fall short in terms of spatial resolution, making them inadequate for monitoring smaller inland lakes, reservoirs, and rivers where HABs frequently occur.
+Moreover, these tools may not provide the timely data needed for effective early warning and rapid response to HAB outbreaks.

+The limitations of current monitoring techniques highlight the urgent need for more advanced, precise, and accessible tools to detect and manage HABs.
+This gap in effective monitoring necessitates the development of innovative solutions that can provide real-time, high-resolution data on the presence and extent of harmful algal blooms.

 # CyFi overview